All Episodes

 They're destroying the Republican Party one way or another.

-Um what do they think they're winning here?
+What do they think they're winning here?

-They are But you're making my point.
+But you're making my point.

-My main answer is this.
+My answer is this.

-And I blame Brett Stevens, and I blame National Review, and I blame Paul Ryan, and I blame the four Republican candidates because they have sabotaged their own party candidate for whatever reasons they may have.
+If Hillary Clinton becomes the next president and she makes Supreme Court appointments, I blame Jonah, and I blame Brett Stevens, and I blame National Review, and I blame Paul Ryan, and I blame the four Republican candidates because they have sabotaged their own party candidate for whatever reasons they may have.

 They think they're pure.